DrAPT/llm/quad_c/session1/workshop1.md

 2 | **Adjust Temperature**: How do results change at different temperatures?

-Change the settings by clicking slider button at top right of page :
+Change the settings by clicking slider button at top right of page:
 ![image](https://github.com/DrAPT/llm/blob/main/quad_c/session1/chatgpt_settings.png)

 What is the current temperature?